justanhduc/task-spooler/README.md

 ## Thanks

-    To Raúl Salinas, for his inspiring ideas
+**Author**: Lluís Batlle i Rossell, <lluis@vicerveza.homeunix.net>

-    To Alessandro Öhler, the first non-acquaintance user, who proposed and created the mailing list.
+* To Raúl Salinas, for his inspiring ideas
-    Андрею Пантюхину, who created the BSD port.
+* To Alessandro Öhler, the first non-acquaintance user, who proposed and created the mailing list.
-    To the useful, although sometimes uncomfortable, UNIX interface.
+* Андрею Пантюхину, who created the BSD port.
-    To Alexander V. Inyukhin, for the debian packages.
+* To the useful, although sometimes uncomfortable, UNIX interface.
-    To Pascal Bleser, for the SuSE packages.
+* To Alexander V. Inyukhin, for the debian packages.
-    To Sergio Ballestrero, who sent code and motivated the development of a multislot version of ts.
+* To Pascal Bleser, for the SuSE packages.
-    To GNU, an ugly but working and helpful ol' UNIX implementation.
+* To Sergio Ballestrero, who sent code and motivated the development of a multislot version of ts.

-Author: Lluís Batlle i Rossell, viric_at_viric_dot_name
+* To GNU, an ugly but working and helpful ol' UNIX implementation.